Latin American cuisine: Cuba

-Cuban cuisine is a distinctive fusion of Spanish, African and Caribbean cuisines.
+Cuban cuisine is a distinctive fusion of Spanish, Indigenous, African and Caribbean cuisines.
 Cuban recipes share their basic spice palette (cumin, oregano, and bay leaves) and preparation techniques with Spanish and African cooking.
 The black Caribbean rice influence is in the use of local foods such as tropical fruits, root vegetables, fish, etc. A small but noteworthy Chinese influence is the daily use of steamed white rice as the main carbohydrate in a traditional Cuban meal.
 Rice is essential to a Cuban meal.
 It is usually eaten during lunch and dinner almost every day.

-Unlike nearby Mexico and Central America which have tortillas in their cuisines, the only resemblance to the use of tortillas is with casave, dating from pre-Columbian indigenous times which is called Casave.
+Unlike nearby Mexico and Central America, which have tortillas in their cuisines, the only resemblance to the use of tortillas is with casave, dating from pre-Columbian indigenous times which is called Casave.
 This flatbread is produced by grinding yuca (cassava) root to form a paste which, when mixed with water, becomes a dough.
 This is lightly cooked as a flat circular disk and air-dried to preserve it for consumption for a later time.
 It is traditionally reconstituted in salt water and eaten with roasted pork.
 The other culinary curiosity is a regional dish consisting of a roasted rodent uniquely found in Cuba, jutia (Desmarest's hutia).